-The Tamarack is a sit on top kayak with an open cockpit/deck area compared to a sit-inside kayak, which has an enclosed cockpit for the paddler to sit in.
+The Tamarack is a sit-on-top kayak with an open cockpit/deck area compared to a sit-inside kayak, which has an enclosed cockpit for the paddler.

-A sit on top kayak is also much easier to get back on if you do fall overboard.
-You can slide right back on, whereas a sit-inside kayak is much more challenging to get back inside.
+A sit-on-top kayak is also much easier to get back on if you fall overboard.
+You can slide right back on, whereas a sit-inside kayak is more challenging to get back inside.

-With a sit on top kayak, your center of gravity is higher than a sit-inside kayak.
-This means the more weight you put on the kayak, the less stable it will be.
+Your center of gravity is higher than a sit-inside kayak with a sit-on-top kayak, which means the more weight you put on the kayak, the less stable it will be.

 There is plenty of room for gear, and the kayak is very stable and durable.
-The included accessories mean you don’t have to spend extra money on more equipment.
+In addition, the included accessories mean you don’t have to spend extra money on more equipment.

 If you are looking for a high-end fishing kayak, you may want to look at other models.
 This kayak does not come with tracks to add a fish finder or other fishing accessories.
-It does not have a place to mount a motor.
+Additionally, it does not have a place to mount a motor.

-Some folks have taken it upon themselves to add a motor, but this is not recommended by the manufacturer and may void the warranty.
+Some folks have taken it upon themselves to add a motor, but the manufacturer does not recommend this and may void the warranty.

 Transporting a kayak is something people often overlook.
-It’s easy if you own a pickup or a car with a roof rack.
-If you don’t have a way to transport the kayak, you will need to invest in a rack for your vehicle.
+Transportation is easy if you own a pickup or a car with a roof rack.
+However, if you don’t have a way to transport the kayak, you will need to invest in a rack for your vehicle.

-Adding a roof rack can be an expensive purchase, so keep that in mind when shopping for a new kayak.
+Adding a roof rack can be expensive, so keep that in mind when shopping for a new kayak.
 You can always use a utility trailer, and there are other ways to transport a kayak without a roof rack.

 Keep this in mind the Lifetime Tamarack weighs over 50 pounds, so lifting it overhead onto a roof rack and tying it down is not simple for everyone.

-If you are interested in an inflatable kayak, which is super easy to transport, check out this article for more information.
+If you are interested in an inflatable kayak, which is super easy to transport, check out this article.

 The Tamarack 100 kayak weighs over 50 pounds, so the paddler will need to maneuver the kayak to get it on a wall or other storage contraption.